guigrpa/storyboard/README.md

 Demo: http://storyboard-demo.herokuapp.com/

+**Note that these are the docs for the upcoming Storyboard v2.
+The latest docs for v1.x can be recovered [here](https://github.com/guigrpa/storyboard/blob/v1.4.0/README.md).
+See also the [CHANGELOG](https://github.com/guigrpa/storyboard/blob/master/CHANGELOG.md) for details on new features and breaking changes.**

 ## Why?

 * **Hierarchical stories**: put logs in context (*stories*), and group stories/logs within stories.
 Stories are extremely useful with concurrent user actions and async events.